-Forensics II: You Can't Fake the Prints is a laboratory-based course for grades eleven and twelve that will promote and cultivate the development of student's scientific inquiry and scientific method skills, which are important critical thinking skills.
-Forensics II applies concepts and skills acquired in grades nine and ten to look at the criminal justice area.
+Forensics I: Never Gone Without a Trace is a laboratory-based course for grades eleven and twelve that will promote and cultivate the development of student's scientific inquiry and scientific method skills, which are important critical thinking skills.
+Forensics I applies concepts and skills acquired in grades nine and ten to look at the criminal justice area.
 This course focuses on problem solving, with an emphasis on writing, using experimentation and evidence based conclusions.
 Students will write reports that record their results, conclusions and analyses of case studies and investigations.
-Students will participate in hands-on laboratory exercises and simulations that require lengthy laboratory procedures with many recently developed techniques for DNA extraction, DNA fingerprinting by gel electrophoresis, molecular DNA probes, protein analysis, PCR, sequencing, bioinformatics, drug and toxicology testing, impressions, handwriting and document analysis, forensic anthropology and ethics.
+Students will participate in hands-on laboratory exercises that require lengthy laboratory procedures with many recently developed techniques for analyzing evidence, crime scenes, blood/body fluids, trace evidence.
 The course is laboratory driven and requires students to use advanced tools and equipment in addition to excellent observation skills.
-It is strongly recommended students take Forensics I before taking this course.